jtownson/xdfbinext/README.md

 Repo with two utilities to help B58 tuning tasks
 1. net.jtownson.xdfbinext.MapCompare A utility for comparing two bin files with respect to a tunerpro XDF which applies to both.
+2. net.jtownson.xdfbinext.A2LMapCompare A utility for comparing two bin files with respect to an A2L file which applies to both.
+Less friendly than MapCompare but will find all modified maps and constants in a tune.
-2. net.jtownson.xdfbinext.A2L2SVG Graphs functions, characteristics and measurements from an a2l.
+3. net.jtownson.xdfbinext.A2L2SVG Graphs functions, characteristics and measurements from an a2l.
+Turn that nasty, hard to understand a2l into a pretty picture.
-3. net.jtownson.xdfbinext.MHDUserChannelGen Create MHD custom logging channel definitions from an a2l and measurement names.
+4. net.jtownson.xdfbinext.MHDUserChannelGen Create MHD custom logging channel definitions from an a2l and measurement names.

+### System requirements

+You will need a Java JDK 17+ installed on your system.

+These are not production grade tools.
+You might hit bugs, missing cases and limitations that require tweaks.
+If you hit one of these problems, feel free to message me or create an issue in github.
+Otherwise, to make tweaks yourself, you will need a Scala development environment, such as Intellij with the Scala plugin.

-### Motivation
+### MapCompare

 The idea of MapCompare is to compare bins, according to an XDF so that you can see the changes you or another tuner have made to a bin relative to some starting point.